fivetran/dbt_ad_reporting/README.md

 </details>

 #### Change the source table references
 If an individual source table has a different name than the package expects, add the table name as it appears in your destination to the respective variable.
-This is not available for sources in which you are unioning together multiple connectors.
+This is not available for sources in which you are unioning together multiple connections.
 > IMPORTANT: See the Apple Store [`dbt_project.yml`](https://github.com/fivetran/dbt_apple_store_source/blob/main/dbt_project.yml)  and Google Play [`dbt_project.yml`](https://github.com/fivetran/dbt_google_play_source/blob/main/dbt_project.yml) variable declarations to see the expected names.

 ```yml